Hamster45105/SpotifyLikedToPlaylist/README.md

 # Spotify Liked Songs Converter

-There is multiple reasons why you would want your liked songs converted into an actual playlist periodically.
+There are multiple reasons why you would want your liked songs converted into an actual playlist periodically.
 This program will do that for you.

 A good idea would be to set this up on a server that you always have running (eg. Raspberry Pi) and have it automatically run every 5 minutes using cron.
 Once it is set up, it works great in the background.